gabtordjman/grafana-cplem/README.md

   - Extensible with custom fields (`_field`) for context

 ## How to install NXLog with the configuration files
 Scripts are available to make the installation faster and easier.
-For Windows, you can use the PowerShell script `install-windows.ps1` and for Linux based systems 'install-linux.sh'.
+For Windows, you can use the PowerShell script `install-windows.ps1` and for Linux based systems `install-linux.sh`.

 The script will get the latest version of NXLog for your system and install it.
 After that, it will copy the configuration files.